 - Preheat oven to 275 degrees F.

 - Crack eggs in a wide shallow dish.
 Add orange zest and vanilla.
 Whisk a few seconds.
-Add salt, brown sugar, cinnamon, nutmeg, and milk.
-Mix well until spices are no longer lumpy.
+Add salt, brown sugar, cinnamon, nutmeg, whole milk and evaporated milk.
+Gently whisk until spices are no longer lumpy.

 Soak bread

-- Have four slices soaking at a time.
+- Cut bread into 1-inch thick slices.
+Have four slices soaking at a time.

-- Dunk four slices in custard mixture one at a time.
+- Quickly dunk four slices into custard mixture one at a time.
 Flip to the other side and dunk again.
-Place soaked bread on a plate and wait 5 minutes to ensure bread is soaked through before adding to the skillet.
-Repeat this process with the remaining 4 slices as you are cooking the first set.
+Do this rather quickly so the bread does not get overly soaked or it will be soggy.
+Place soaked bread on a medium baking sheet and wait 5 minutes to ensure bread is soaked through before adding to the skillet.
+Repeat this process with the remaining four slices as you are cooking the first set.

 Cook

 - Heat skillet on medium.
-Add a little oil and 1 tsp butter.
+Add a little oil and 1 teaspoon butter.

 - Place once slice on the skillet.
-Cover with lid.
+Cover with a wide lid.
 Cook 2 minutes or so on each side.
-When finished transfer cooked toast to oven or toaster oven to keep warm while cooking remaining slices.
+When finished transfer cooked French toast to another baking tray or dish and place in the oven to keep warm while cooking remaining slices.

 - In between dunking each slice of bread, gently whisk custard to bring spices up from the bottom of the dish.
 Wipe skillet as needed to remove brown bits.
 Add more oil/butter to cook the next batch.